quantum-kite/kite/docs/documentation/disorder.md

 # in this way we can add onsite disorder in the form [unit cell], 'sublattice', value
 ([+0, +0], 'B', 0.3))

-# It is possible to add multiple different disorder type which
+# It is possible to add multiple different disorder types which
 # should be forwarded to the export_lattice function as a list.

 struc_disorder_two = kite.StructuralDisorder(lattice, concentration=0.2)